Why Our Creative Agency Has an AI Policy

 – Regularly solicit feedback from users and clients to identify areas of improvement.

-Will GAI replace the need for creative branding and marketing agencies when companies can access GAI?
+Will AI replace the need for creative branding and marketing agencies when companies can access AI?

 I was tempted to write this post with ChatGPT, but I didn’t.
 Writing helps me give deeper thought to issues, whether journaling or writing a blog.
 Even if no one reads my articles, I want them to be from me, not a machine.